 Banika Airfield was located on Banika Island in the Russell Islands Group (Russell Islands) in Central Province in the Solomon Islands.
 To the northwest is the Sunlight Channel.
 To the southeast across Renard Sound is Field (South Field).
 Also known as Banika Field, North Field or Sunlight Field or simply Fighter Strip.

-After the American landing on February 21, 1943, U. S. Navy Construction Battalion "Seabees" began constructing a single crushed coral runway 4,200' long and put into operation on June 30, 1943.
+After the American landing on February 21, 1943 in the area, the U. S. Navy Construction Battalion "Seabees" began building a single crushed coral runway 4,200' long and put into operation on June 30, 1943.

 The runway was eventually expanded to 4,700' 150' with extensive revetment areas around it.
 Completed in June-July 1943, it was used by light bombers and fighters.